CesareIurlaro/clips-project/README.md

 ## The A* implementation in CLIPS
 The A* implementation in the CLIPS language was done through the subdivision in the following modules:

 - **Main**, which is responsible for instantiating the initial node and printing the total cost and the costs of the individual actions of the solution
 - **Expand**, that ensures the aciclicity of the graph and that there is not more than one path that leads to equal open nodes.
 In case this was not respected, then the node of the most expensive path in terms of costs, is closed
-- **Check**, which deals with checking whether within the various facts 'status' the desired goal is contained
+- **Check**, which deals with checking whether within the various facts `status` the desired goal is contained
 - **New**, that deals both with updating the statistics (closed, worse, better) related to the algorithm and with adding nodes to the path taken into consideration.